 Official site: https://winchestermysteryhouse.com

-7. Happy Hollow Park & Zoo
+8. Happy Hollow Park & Zoo

 The zoo is accredited by the Association of Zoos and Aquariums.
 Animals range from a giant anteater to a spotted jaguar with many species in between.
 Special animal encounters happen at the zoo daily, allowing guests to have an interactive experience.

 The park surrounding the zoo has numerous amenities and children's play areas.
 The Crooked House within the park offers a whimsical adventure just outside of the ordinary, and a Dino Dig station allows kids to uncover new areas of interest.
 Two large play structures at the park are also a big hit with giant, twisty slides and numerous crawlspaces.